 My whole approach in Chess is based on the goal of long-term improvement.
 This is very important to keep in mind when reading that article.

 You will always be tempted to choose the easiest way.
 The way of just playing the engine line without understanding it.
 Or just buying a course and playing whatever that person suggests.

-While these things might work in the short-term, they have a big downside: without the understanding, you will feel lost whenever your opponent deviates from what he “should” do.
+While these things might work in the short term, they have a big downside: without understanding, you will feel lost whenever your opponent deviates from what he “should” do.

 You will complain about “having many good positions out of the opening, but screwing up all of them”.

 This is just because you were not ready to study the basics.